 An ADN student is required to satisfactorily complete both theory and clinical courses in order to progress.
-In the event that either the final grade of theory or clinical is below the established passing criteria, the student will receive a course grade of D or F and not be allowed to progress to the next nursing course.
+If either the final grade of theory or clinical is below the established passing criteria, the student will receive a course grade of D or F and not be allowed to progress to the next nursing course.
 A grade of an "R" will be assigned to the co-requisite course where the D or F was earned.
-If eligible, the student may make application to reenter the program.
+If eligible, the student may reapply to reenter the program.
 If accepted, the student will be required to repeat both theory and clinical portions of the course.